mstksg/inCode/copy/entries/monad-plus-1.md

 something like this a "MonadPlus".

-I know, it's an embarrassingly bad name, and the reason it's like this is for historical reasons.[^alternative]  But we're stuck with it for pretty much the entire foreseeable future, and when you chose to adopt a success/failure model for your chaining process, you have a MonadPlus.
+I know, it's an embarrassingly bad name, and the reason it's like this is for historical reasons.[^alternative]  The name doesn't even hint at a fail/succeedness.
+But we're stuck with it for pretty much the entire foreseeable future, so when you chose to adopt a success/failure model for your chaining process, you have a *MonadPlus*.

 [^alternative]: This issue actually stems from one of the more famous embarassing mistakes in the design the Haskell standard library --- the